SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 		- 4 core 				   X 1.7GH = handle 1 thread at a time = 4 threads
 		- sum of threads = 12 + 4 = 16 threads at a time

 # Concurrency VS Parallelism
-- case 1 : Single core system and switching between threads is not allowed ( thread 2 will start execution only after thread 1 complete )
+- Case 1 : Single core system and switching between threads is not allowed ( thread 2 will start execution only after thread 1 complete )
 	- at a given instance
 		- partially complete thread = 1
 		- ongoing thread = 1